 You can also call 911 or the local emergency number or go to the hospital emergency room.
 DO NOT delay.

 If someone you know has attempted suicide, call 911 or the local emergency number right away.
 DO NOT leave the person alone, even after you have called for help.

 What to Expect at Your Office Visit

 Your provider will take a medical history and do a physical examination.
 To better understand your agitation, your provider may ask you specific things about your agitation.

 Tests may include:

-Blood tests (such as a blood count, infection screening, thyroid tests, or vitamin levels)
+- Blood tests (such as a blood count, infection screening, thyroid tests, or vitamin levels)

 American Psychiatric Association website.
 Schizophrenia spectrum and other psychotic disorders.
 In: American Psychiatric Association.
 Diagnostic and Statistical Manual of Mental Disorders.
 5th ed.
 Arlington, VA: American Psychiatric Publishing; 2013:87-122.

-Fred K. Berger, MD, addiction and forensic psychiatrist, Scripps Memorial Hospital, La Jolla, CA. Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Reviewed By: Fred K. Berger, MD, addiction and forensic psychiatrist, Scripps Memorial Hospital, La Jolla, CA. Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2022 A.D.A.M., a business unit of Ebix, Inc. Any duplication or distribution of the information contained herein is strictly prohibited.